HuttonN/Strathclyde/CS808_Computer_Security_Fundamentals/Week_3/Questions/My_questions/Cryptographic_randomness_and_one-time_pads-questions.md

 <summary>
 4. What do PRNGs use to produce random numbers
 </summary>
+&nbsp;

-To do so, they make use of an initial seed value, a number which starts the generation of subsequent values.
+They make use of an initial seed value, a number which starts the generation of subsequent values.

 </details>